quarto-dev/quarto-web/README.md

   - `Pipfile` could be manually edited but using the command is recommended.
 - Commit the modified `Pipfile` and `Pipfile.lock` files with your document changes (don't forget any changes in the `_freeze` folder if needed).

 Documents running python with the Knitr engine will go through **reticulate**. **reticulate**  will use the python version defined with `pipenv` when a `PipFile` is present.
-So, it will use the Python version from `.venv` --- no specific configuration is needed.
+So, it will use the Python version from `.venv` --- no specific configuration is needed as [reticulate's python discovery mechanism](https://rstudio.github.io/reticulate/articles/versions.html#order-of-discovery) will find it.